 Central banks in the era following the Great Financial Crisis

 Governor Erkki Liikanen

-Tuesday 19 December, at 17.00 Bank of Finland forecast for the Finnish economy
+Juha Kilponen, Head of Forecasting, presents the Bank of Finland forecast for the Finnish economy.

 For further information, please contact Jaakko Koskentola, Curator of the Bank of Finland Museum, tel. +358 9 183 2981.